 Compounding these four together means a starting target rate of return of 9.8%

 This rate of return is substantially higher than the targeted long-term returns of most pension plans which right now hover between 7-8%.
 There are many implications from such a lofty return target.
-Primarily it means that the family must continue to own equities as a sizable portion of their portfolio.
+Primarily it means that for continued family office growth, the family must continue to own equities as a sizable portion of their portfolio.
 But with exposure to equity comes volatility which the family may or may not be suited to weather.

 If the family’s distributions are higher or if the family is entirely dependent on the cash flow from the portfolio, this will reduce the ability to stomach volatility.
 As well, if the family is not actively producing more cash through new business creation, the ‘static’ nature of the portfolio changes.
 University endowments are able to raise additional funds over time which increase their ability to take risk with their investment portfolios.